 Jan James R.I.P. – genealogist, historian and author – has helped us research Noongar people involved in this Story and provided other important insights.
 I have also had many helpful discussions with Tony Davis, who is writing a book about Noongar artist Bella Kelly and the interaction between Noongar people and the European settlers in the South West.
 I have had the great pleasure of talking with Noel and Lily White’s daughter Noelene for many hours over the past two and a half years.

 I was thrilled to meet John Stanton, former Director of the Berndt Museum of Anthropology, a truly inspirational man who has become a close friend.
 It was staggering to think that John had been involved with the Carrolup Story for 40 years!
 He shares my passion for helping the voices of Carrolup reach out again to the world.
 He too has many times been brought to tears thinking of the events of the past.

 John and I soon agreed to develop a Carrolup project together.
 For me, it is a real honour to work with someone who has cared about something so passionately for so long.
 Someone who has expertise different, but complementary, to my own.

-We then linked up with award-winning Cinematographer Simon Akkerman, which got me very excited again.
 And it’s great to be collaborating once again with long-time friend Ash Whitney, who has previously developed a number of websites for me.

 A Story and a Project inevitably involve many people and their Stories.
 As time goes on, you will meet more of our friends and colleagues.
 I hope you will enjoy the process as The Carrolup Story and its constituent Stories unfold.